caleb531/automata/README.md

 Constructs the NFA for the given reference_string for the given Levenshtein distance.
 This NFA recognizes strings within the given Levenshtein distance (commonly called edit distance) of the reference_string.
+Parameters control which error types the NFA will recognize (insertions, deletions, or substitutions).

 If insertion and deletion are False and substitution is True, then this is the same as Hamming distance.